Lartu/ldpl/README.md

 ## How to use this compiler

 First, download the latest release.
 Then `make` LDPL in the `src` folder.
 Then write some LDPL source code, say `source.lsc`.
 Then compile and run said source code using `ldpl source.lsc`.
 Done!
 For more info on the interpreter run `ldpl -h`.
+Example code can be found on [the LDPL website](http://ldpl.lartu.net).

 ## License